ncdisrup-ai/Captioning4Generation/README.md

 # Captioning4Generation
-caption image  and with that base generate new images (with stable diffusion and in gradio UI)
+Caption image  and with that base generate new images (with stable diffusion and in gradio UI)

 ## 🤔 What is this?